Yuuuukiiii1/ml-starter/README.md

 ### Loading predictions for 2nd stage

-The inputs of 2nd stage is the predictions made by 1st stage. [stg2_00_data.py](stg2_00_data.py) is used to load the data.
+The inputs of 2nd stage is the predictions made at 1st stage. [stg2_00_data.py](stg2_00_data.py) is used to load the data.
 Let's take a look at it.

 ```python
 def load_train_data():